mastodon/documentation/content/en/spec/webfinger.md

 ```
 {{< /code >}}

 Note in the above example that `social.example` does not use the same URI structure as Mastodon.
-Thus, we cannot simply guess the actor `id` given only the username and domain.
-However, if `social.example` supports WebFinger, then we can get this `id`simply by requesting `https://social.example/.well-known/webfinger?resource=acct:username@social.example`and parsing the response for a link with the `application/activity+json` type.
+Thus, we cannot guess the actor `id` given only the username and domain.
+However, if `social.example` supports WebFinger, then we can get this `id` by requesting `https://social.example/.well-known/webfinger?resource=acct:username@social.example`and parsing the response for a link with the `application/activity+json` type.